-Bunions are one of the most common foot deformities in the United States, particularly among older women.
-By some accounts, up to 50% of women may develop one at some point in her life, but even younger people get them too.
-Men appear to be lucky and not have as high of occurrence.
+Bunions are one of the most common foot deformities in the United States, particularly among women.
+By some accounts, up to 50% of women may develop one at some point .
+There is also a kid’s version of this …because adults can’t have all the fun.
+Men appear to be lucky and are less likely to have bunions.

-Bunions form when the largest toe becomes misaligned at the base of the joint—known as the metatarsophalangeal joint or MTPJ.
-Two things will occur.
-First, the big toe begins to drift inward, smashing into (or even crossing overtop) the second toe.
+A Bunion refers to the prominent lump of bone at the base of the great. ( ….not an average joint) —known as the metatarsophalangeal joint or MPJ.
+Two things will occur when you have a bunion.
+First, the big toe begins to tilt or drift inward, pushing into (or crossing over) the second toe.
 Second, an obvious enlargement of bone forms on the inside of the foot at the MTPJ.
-(When the little toe does something similar on the opposite side, it’s called a tailor’s bunion or
+This is not a bone that has grown larger but one that has been pushed outward.
+This will be important to remember.
+(When the little toe does something similar on the opposite side, it’s called a tailor’s bunion or bunionette.)

 Where Bunions Come From—Nature vs. Nurture

-Bunions have been associated with certain lifestyle choices—for example, regularly wearing high heeled shoes or footwear with tight, constricting toe boxes.
-These choices do not create the deformity but will accelerate the progression of an existing bunion and often aggravate a painful response.
-It’s perhaps not surprising, then, that about 90% of bunion patients are women.
+Bunions have been associated with certain lifestyle choices—for example, wearing high heeled shoes or footwear with tight, constricting toe boxes.
+Contrary to popular belief these choices do not create the deformity but will accelerate the progression of an existing bunion and often aggravate a painful response.
+It’s perhaps not surprising, then, that the majority of bunion patients are women.

 Opportunities for Conservative Care